Shall I be mum?

 Rock ‘n’ Roll Afternoon Tea, The Gore

-I can’t say ‘hot-dog’ cakes are whetting my whistle but you have to applaud the creativity! £35pp.
+I can’t say ‘hot-dog’ cakes are whetting my whistle but you have to applaud the creativity!
+Taking inspiration from The Rolling Stones, Guns N’ Roses, Queen and David Bowie, The Gore’s afternoon tea is rock n roll, and we like it. £35pp.

-What’s the Tea, Drag Queen’s Make-up Box Afternoon Tea, The Perception Bar, W London
+What’s the Tea, Afternoon Tease, The Perception Bar, W London

 Only in London!
 Ironic, celebratory, and a bit subversive – we’re liking your work, W hotel.
-Afternoon Tea is from £39, or you can go bottomless (I know what I’ll be doing) for £50.
-Once a month you can catch The Globe Girls drag show whilst you dine (£55) – the next show is on Sun 29 Sept.
+Afternoon Tea is from £39 and once a month you can catch The Globe Girls drag show whilst you dine (£55).
+Presented in a sparkling cosmetics case, inside you’ll discover a multi-layered offering of edible cosmetics and brightly-bejewelled cakes.
+Genius.